git-blame-zulqarnain/TaskForge-A-Convinient-Task-Management-System/frontend/README.md

 # TaskForge - Full-Stack Task Management System

 TaskForge is a feature-rich, full-stack task management application designed to help users and teams organize, track, collaborate on, and analyze their tasks efficiently.
-It features a Node.js/Express.js backend, a React.js frontend, real-time notifications via Socket.IO, and user authentication.ss
+It features a Node.js/Express.js backend, a React.js frontend, real-time notifications via Socket.IO, and user authentication.

 ## Live Demo & Links